nicolasgasco/angular_travel_logger/README.md

 # TravelHero

-A simple web app that allows you to save your trips done using Angular + Firebase (AngularFire) + Material Angular.
+A simple web app that allows you to save your trips done using Angular + Firebase (AngularFire) + Angular Material.

 Created mostly for learning purposes.

 ## Stack
 - Front end: Angular
-- Styles: Material Angular, SASS, and Angular Flex-Layout
+- Styles: Angular Material, SASS, and Angular Flex-Layout
 - Back end: authentication, database, and hosting with Firebase

 ## Features